History of Belgium: Late Middle Ages and Renaissance

 14th-century illustration of the Battle of the Golden Spurs in 1302 where forces from the County of Flanders defeated their nominal overlords of the Kingdom of France.

 In this period, many cities, including Ypres, Bruges and Ghent, obtained their city charter.
 The Hanseatic League stimulated trade in the region, and the period saw the erection of many Gothic cathedrals and city halls.
 With the decline of the Holy Roman emperors' power starting in the 13th century, the Low Countries were largely left to their own devices.
 The lack of imperial protection also meant that the French and English began vying for influence.

 In 1214, King Philip II of France defeated the Count of Flanders in the Battle of Bouvines and forced his submission to the French crown.
 Through the remainder of the 13th century, French control over Flanders steadily increased until 1302 when an attempt at total annexation by Philip IV met a stunning defeat when Count Guy humiliated the French knights at the Battle of the Golden Spurs.
 Philip launched a new campaign that ended with the inconclusive Battle of Mons-en-Pévèle in 1304.
 The king imposed harsh peace terms on Flanders, which included ceding the important textile-making centers of Lille and Douai.

 Thereafter, Flanders remained a French tributary until the start of the Hundred Years' War in 1337.
 Paris's influence in the Low Countries was counterbalanced by England, which maintained important ties to the coastal ports and came to dominate the wool-shipping business.
 Flemish cloth remained a highly valued product, highly dependent on English wool.
 Any interruption in the supply of that invariably resulted in riots and violence from the weavers' guilds.
 Flanders received imports from other areas of Europe, but itself purchased little abroad except wine from Spain and France.
 Bruges became a great commercial center after the Hanseatic League set up business there.
 From early on, the Low Countries began to develop as a commercial and manufacturing center.
 Merchants became the dominant class in the towns, with the nobility largely limited to countryside estates.

 By 1433 most of the Belgian and Luxembourgish territory became part of Burgundy under Philip the Good.
 When Mary of Burgundy, granddaughter of Philip the Good married Maximilian I, the Low Countries became Habsburg territory.
 The Holy Roman Empire was unified with Spain under the Habsburg Dynasty after Charles V inherited several domains.

+View of Antwerp painted c.1540.